thegreenwebfoundation/admin-portal/docs/importers.md

 ### Running the import from the command line

-The most commmon way to run an import from a large provider is on a recurring cronjob, from a django management command.
+The most common way to run an import from a large provider is on a recurring cronjob, from a django management command.

 An simplified management command looks like the example below.